-The applicant cost for a Zone Change Initiation is an initial deposit of \$3,333.
-If authorized to file a Zone Amendment Application, the applicant will pay an initial deposit of \$6,451 to the Tulare County RMA.
-Additional fees of \$100 per hour are assessed if the actual cost of processing the Zone Change Initiation application exceeds the deposits.
-CEQA documentation and compliance for the project is also charged on a full cost recovery basis.
+The applicant's cost for a Change of Zone was an initial deposit of \$6,659 to the Tulare County Resource Management Agency.
+Additional fees of \$100 per hour are charged if actual cost of processing the Zone Change application exceeds the deposit.
+CEQA documentation and compliance for the project is also charged at a full cost recovery basis.